Ian8VT/Ian8VT.github.io/qgis/qgis.md

 The following project links are labs that I performed with a combination of QGIS and PostGIS softwares.
-Each software is referenced as used within each lab write-up.
+Each software is referenced as used within the labs.

 #### [Lab One](lab_1/aa_chicago_lab.md)
 The development of a model to measure distance and direction of census tracts from a single location with Chicago, Illinois as the example.